Gniourf/srx2text/README.md

 file with a shebang `#!/usr/local/bin/query-sparql`.
 So that, after installing `query-sparql` and `srx2text` in `/usr/local/bin` you can issue:

-    $ ./test.sparql | srx2text
+    $ examples/test.sparql | srx2text
 and you'll get your results in a nice table on the terminal.

 ##Standard compliance

-The reference for `.srx` files is (as of now):
+The reference for `srx` files is (as of now):
 [SPARQL Query Results XML Format (Second Edition), W3C Recommendation 21 March 2013](http://www.w3.org/TR/rdf-sparql-XMLres/).
-I have only very quickly scanned the document so `srx2text` might not be 100% compliant.
-But hey, this is only version 0.1 and I can already work with it!
+Our goal is to be 100% compliant with the standard.
+I have only very quickly scanned the document so this goal might not be completely reached as of now (but close enough); feel free to complain and/or contribute!

 Author:
 - Gniourf Gniourf <gniourfgniourf@gmail.com>.